 Soon the construction of the signature riverside pavilion will be underway.
 This rustic, yet elegant, river and golf fronting facility will feature a spacious bar, fireplaces and open-air gathering areas.

 The remaining nine holes of golf have already been mass graded and shaped, each fairway has drainage and 4 greens complexes have been built.
 Further cleanup, mainline irrigation and grassing is all that remains.
 When complete, the course will be a 6,580-yard, par 70 providing a test for all handicaps.
-Of course, additional amenities will be brought online as development proceeds and Membership grow.
+Of course, additional amenities will be brought online as development proceeds and our Membership grows.

 CONNECTION TO NATURE AND RECREATION